Hydrogen

 Abundant

-Hydrogen is the most widespread element in the universe, main constituent of the sun and most of the stars.
+Hydrogen is the most widespread element in the universe, main compound of the sun and most of the stars.

 Natural